IntelligentTrading/trading/README.md

 5 minute period as well.

 Executed on celery workers, see above proposal for details.
-This algorithm requires VOLUME_THRESHOLD variable which we propose should be given by the user.
+This algorithm requires type variable which we propose should be given by the user.

 1. Get user resources
 1. Get market prices for all commodities
-1. estimate the volume of trades using wall prices and market order algorithm
+1. estimate the volume of trades using wall prices and [market order algorithm](./REBALANCE.md)
-1. if volume < VOLUME_THRESHOLD
+1. if type == 'market'
    - execute market orders
-1. if volume > VOLUME_THRESHOLD
+1. if type == 'limit'
    - use mid market prices and create efficient limit orders
    - place limit orders with 1 minute expiration
    - sleep for 1 minute